-Cyberbullying is when someone uses technology (cell phones, online games, websites) to hurt or embarrass someone else.
+Cyberbullying is when someone uses technology (cell phones, online games, websites) to hurt or embarrass someone else on purpose.

 Here are some examples:

 Hacking into someone’s gaming or social networking profile

 Being rude or mean to someone in an online game

 Spreading secrets or rumours about people online